Lalitshaktawat/biostudio-installation-documents/biocolab-installation.md

 :large_orange_diamond:  Select SSO setting from left side menu and click on **+ Add New SSO**.
 If you are going to set up SSO at the same time.

-:bell: Note: If we are going to provide a Callback URL to another team to configure with IDP.
-Then we must provide dummy values to the mandatory field and click on submit button to save.
-Later we can update.
+:bell: Note: If we are going to provide a callback URL to another team to configure with IDP, Then we must provide dummy values to the mandatory field and click on the submit button to save.
+Later, we can update.

 <img alt="BioColab-img" src="./SSO_IMG/pingid4.png" class="lazy" width="100%">

 :large_orange_diamond: **Copy Callback HTTPS URL that needs to be configured with IDP.**

-:bell: I am following to save existing call back URL.
-Later we will configure this.
+:bell: I am following to save the existing callback URL.
+Later, we will configure this.

 <img alt="BioColab-img" src="./SSO_IMG/az1a.png" class="lazy" width="100%">